 A normal sized ovary is visible in the upper right corner of the picture.

-Some rats will chew at their incisions and will have collars placed around their neck to prevent this from happening.
+Some rats will chew at their incisions and will have collars placed around their neck or a body wrap to prevent this from happening.